FredHutch/sftp_downloader/README.md

 When invoked in a crontab, as above, the script will do the following:

 * Connect to the SFTP server
-* Download yesterday's file (to download the file from a different day, see the next section).
+* Download yesterday's clinical file (to download the file from a different day, see the next section).
 * Unarchive the RAR file.
 * Move all CSV and SAV files to the top level of the unarchived files and delete all other files/directories.
 * Run a post-processing script (based on a command-line that you supply in the `config.json` file) in the directory where the files have been unarchived.
+* If there is a lab file for yesterday (or the date supplied), download it, stack all data into a file for each lab type, rename files, remove PHI columns and put them in an encrypted zip file, remove original data and rar file, run a post-processing script for lab files.

 ## Running the script manually